Anvisa authorizes Pfizer's vaccine against covid-19 in children

 The National Health Surveillance Agency (Anvisa) approved the use of the vaccine produced by the Pfizer-BioNTech consortium, Comirnaty, against covid-19 in children aged 5 to 11 years.

-Approval was announced today (16), in live broadcast from Anvisa, on Youtube, after a technical assessment by the agency, on the request presented in November, indicating the use of the vaccine for this audience.
-The resolution with the authorization of Anvisa will be published today (16) in the Official Gazette of the Union, in a special edition, according to the general manager of Medicines at Anvisa, Gustavo Mendes.Gustavo Mendes.
+Approval is being announced today (16), in live broadcast from Anvisa, on Youtube, after a technical assessment by the agency, on the request presented in November, indicating the use of the vaccine for this audience.

 The manager recalled that the analyzes had the participation of several experts from both Anvisa and other entities.
 “We checked safety and tolerability in a first phase.
 In it, different doses were applied.
 Based on the result, we came to the conclusion that 10 micrograms should be applied, which is less than that applied to adults”, he said.